 I also visited friends old and new.
 Miles and his wife hosted a holiday party that was a good deal of fun.
 They added parenthood to their list of responsibilities last year, and it suits them.
 That Saturday, I took the train out to the ‘burbs to meet my friend The Herr (actual name).
 He and I traveled in the same social circle yet had never actually met prior to this trip.
 I introduced him to Gene & Jude’s hot dogs and he introduced me to Rusty, one hella cool cat.
 The evening before, I attended the wedding of my cousin Jessie, who I hadn’t seen in over 11 years!
 When I left the wedding around midnight, the temperature had actually gone up 20 degrees or so and a perfect, gentle snow was falling.
 I love Chicago!

-I’m a spiritual person, which is to say, I’m often thinking about the world and my place in it.
+I consider myself a spiritual person, which is to say that I’m often thinking about the world and my place in it.
 I did a fair amount of soul-searching these past weeks, looking for a path that will lead me in the right direction: a better year than 2013.

 What does that mean, you ask?
-I’d like to accomplish five things:
+I hope to accomplish five things:

 1) Grow my circle of friends.
 As a traveler, I have friends all over the world.
 This is great, from a couch-surfing perspective as well as a knowing-someone-to-help-me-sample-the-local-nightlife perspective, but I sometimes feel that so much time spent globe-trotting has been at the expense of my local friend circles.
 This was the case in my former stomping ground of LA, and I left Los Angeles after 12 years with only two or three reliable friendships to continue nurturing.
 I don’t have many close friends in Mexico City, either, but that might have to do with cultural differences or because of a perceived language barrier from the perspective of local residents.
 Call this a generalization, but while people here are polite and kind, they are also shy.